microchip-pic-avr-examples/avr16eb32-cnano-fsk-mcc/README.md

 Serial terminal windows:
 <br><img src="images/serial_terminals.png" width="600">

 The two CNANO boards are connected to the same laptop/PC in this case.
-The low-side window displays the text that was typed in the top-side window and vice-versa.
+The low-side window displays the text typed in the top-side window and vice-versa.

 ## Summary